guohaoxiang/ComplexGen/README.md

         $ ./scripts/train_default.sh

-By default, the ComplexNet is trained on a server with 8 V100 GPUs.
+By default, ComplexNet is trained on a server with 8 V100 GPUs.
-You can change the numder of GPUs by setting the _--gpu_ flag in scripts/train_default, and change batch size by setting the _batch_size_ flag.
+You can change the numder of GPUs by setting the _--gpu_ flag in _./scripts/train\_default.sh_, and change batch size by setting the _batch_size_ flag.
 The training takes about 3 days to converge.